This information describes the skills your child is likely to develop between the ages of 6 and 12 months.

-- Pulls up to stand and walks holding on to furniture (“cruising”)
+- Can walk holding on to furniture (“cruising”).

-- Picks things up between thumb and index finger
+- Can pick things up between thumb and index finger.

-- Puts things in his or her mouth
+- Can put things in his or her mouth.

 Social-Emotional and Self-Help Skills

-- Does not resist when you dress them
+- Does not resist when you dress him or her.

 Learning, Thinking, and Problem Solving Skills